+Non-compliance/potential non-compliance 3-1

-Which implementation condition or procedure was non-compliant or potentially non-compliant?
-Was the implementation condition or procedure non-compliant or potentially non-compliant?
-On what date(s) did the non-compliance or potential non-complian nce occur (if applicable)?
-Was this non-compliance or potential non-compliance reported to DWER? the Chief Executive Officer, ☐ Yes ☐ Reported to DWER verbally ☐ Date ☐ Reported to DWER in writing ☐ Date ☐ ☐ □ No What are the details of the non-compliance or potential non-complextent of and impacts associated with the non-compliance or potential What is the precise location where the non-compliance or potential applicable)? (please provide this information as a map or GIS co- al non-compliance occurred (if ordinates) What was the cause(s) of the non-compliance or potential non-co mpliance?
-What remedial and/or corrective action(s), if any, were taken or are response to the non-compliance or potential non-compliance? re proposed to be taken in What measures, if any, were in place to prevent the non-compliar before it occurred?
-What, if any, amendments have been made to occurrence? nce or potential non-compliance o those measures to prevent re- Please provide information/documentation collected and recorded condition or procedure: • in the reporting period addressed in this Statement of Con • as outlined in the approved Compliance Assessment Planthis Statement of Compliance. (the above information may be provided as an attachment to this npliance; and for the Statement addressed in
+Was the implementation condition or procedure non-compliant or pot entially non-compliant?
+On what date(s) did the non-compliance or potential non-compliance occur (if applicable)?
+Was this DWER? s non-compliance or potential non-compliance reported to the Chief Executive Officer, r⊤ Yes Reported to DWER verbally Date Reported to DWER in writing Date IT No What are extent of e the details of the non-compliance or potential non-complian f and impacts associated with the non-compliance or potentia ce and where relevant, the al non-compliance?
+What are extent of What is applicab e the details of the non-compliance or potential non-complian f and impacts associated with the non-compliance or potentia the precise location where the non-compliance or potential n ble)? (please provide this information as a map or GIS co-ordi on-compliance occurred (if nates) What are extent of What is applicab What wa e the details of the non-compliance or potential non-complian f and impacts associated with the non-compliance or potential the precise location where the non-compliance or potential no ble)? (please provide this information as a map or GIS co-ordi as the cause(s) of the non-compliance or potential non-compl iance?
+What are extent of What is applicab What wa What re response e the details of the non-compliance or potential non-complian f and impacts associated with the non-compliance or potential the precise location where the non-compliance or potential no ble)? (please provide this information as a map or GIS co-ordi as the cause(s) of the non-compliance or potential non-compliance medial and/or corrective action(s), if any, were taken or are p to the non-compliance or potential non-compliance? iance?

+- in the reporting period addressed in this Statement of Compliance; and - as outlined in the approved Compliance Assessment Plan for the Statement addressed in this Statement of Compliance.

+(the above information may be provided as an attachment to this Statement of Compliance)